ST Explains: Why is S’pore investing $700m in quantum computing?

 Today, training LLMs on traditional computers to understand and respond to human natural language inputs requires a lot of computing power.
 The process emits a lot of heat that requires cooling by air or water.

-OpenAI’s GPT-3 model was estimated to emit over 500 metric tonnes of carbon dioxide during training.
+OpenAI’s GPT-3 model was estimated to emit over 500 tonnes of carbon dioxide during training.
 Its latest GPT-4 model is a lot bigger and has about 1,700 billion parameters (values or instructions a model can independently learn from its training data), making it far more pollutive.

 The biggest challenge yet is in automating the detection and removal of disinformation and toxic social media posts, videos and images – much of which can be easily created using gen AI tools.
-Quantum computers holds the promise of enabling such complex computation.
+Quantum computers hold the promise of enabling such complex computation.

 4. Quantum computing has been talked about for decades.
 When will it finally deliver on these benefits?